$26M in behavioral health workforce grants

 Advertisement

 1. Webster University in Webster Groves, Mo., has been awarded $2.4 million from the HRSA to support the Webster Institute for Clinical Scholarship.
 The scholarship provides professional counseling students access to serve a diverse client population across the St. Louis region.
-In 2021, the university received a $1 million grant from the Behavioral Health Workforce Education, which led to the establishment of WICS.
+In 2021, the university received $1 million from HRSA for its Behavioral Health Workforce Education and Training program, which led to the establishment of the scholarship.

 1. Gardner-Webb University in Boiling Springs, N.C., is set to receive $2.16 million from the HRSA to fund the university’s Advancing Collaborative Care, Integration, and Interprofessional Education in Rural North Carolina project.
 This initiative provides behavioral health students the opportunity to serve at integrated care sites in rural and underserved parts of North Carolina.